-Thus, a new solution that is expected to greatly improve QOL without sacrificing the patient's own normal tissue is keenly awaited by patients with ruptures by accident or tumor resection and patients with difficulty in autologous nerve transplantation.
+Thus, a new treatment option that is expected to greatly improve QOL without sacrificing the patient's own normal tissue is keenly awaited by patients with ruptures by accident or tumor resection and patients with difficulty in autologous nerve transplantation.

 Furthermore, a neural structure created from cells with our base technology was implanted in rats with an injured peripheral nerve, resulting in elongation of the nerve along the hollow of the structure to connect the defect sites and successfully regenerate the nerve.

 From now on, Cyfuse is aiming to further advance this development of nerves created from cells and actualize the wor ld's f irst breakthrough treatment method where a neural structure is implanted for regeneration as individual tissue so as to provide a new treatment method for neurological diseases that was previously considered particularly difficult to treat, such as a spinal cord injury and cerebral infarction to rescue a number of patients.